ESVO2: Direct Visual-Inertial Odometry with Stereo Event Cameras: Experiments

+Additionally, ESVO2 demonstrates excellent performance in both high-speed motion and HDR scenes.
+The \emph{vector\_robot\_fast} sequence is captured indoors with a stereo event camera under aggressive motion, and only our method can operate on it and achieve good results.
+Both \emph{dsec\_city\_09b} and \emph{vector\_hdr\_normal} are HDR sequences of nighttime driving and small-scale indoor scenarios, respectively.
+Benefiting from the accurate contour points sampling strategy, ESVO2 achieves the best performance on both of these sequences.

-\joey{Figures~\ref{fig:traj_eval_rpg} and \ref{fig:traj_eval} provide a qualitative comparison of the trajectories estimated by ESVO and our method on sequences from \emph{rpg}, \emph{MVSEC}, and \emph{DSEC} data (To deliver a compact and clear visualization, only these trajectories are displayed). \joey{Since \emph{DSEC} does not provide ground-truth trajectories, we use the result of a LiDAR-IMU--based method~\cite{shan2020lio} as ground truth.} In short, the trajectories obtained by our method align better with the ground truth, as evidenced by the quantitative analysis.}
+Figures~\ref{fig:traj_eval_rpg} and \ref{fig:traj_eval} provide a qualitative comparison of the trajectories estimated by ESVO and our method on sequences from \emph{rpg}, \emph{MVSEC}, and \emph{DSEC} data (To deliver a compact and clear visualization, only these trajectories are displayed.
+A more complete qualitative comparison is provided in the Appendix).
+Since \emph{DSEC} does not provide ground-truth trajectories, we use the result of a LiDAR-IMU--based method~\cite{shan2020lio} as ground truth.
+In short, the trajectories obtained by our method align better with the ground truth, as evidenced by the quantitative analysis.